International Communist Party: 1960s

 In 1964, the Milan section split off to form Rivoluzione Comunista, which was opposed to the concept of organic centralism.
 In 1966, the Paris section under Jacques Camatte and Roger Dangeville split off as well.
 Camatte's group formed around the magazine Invariance, and Dangeville's followers gathered around Le Fil du Temps.

 The party experienced significant growth in France following May 1968, despite taking a critical stance toward the student protests.
 However, it recognized the workers' strikes as superior to those during the 1937 May Days in Spain.

+Opposition to the union strategy of reconquering the CGT and CGIL mounted in the aftermath of May 1968 in response to autonomous student-worker assemblies and disciplinary measures from trade union officials.